intellibar/main/readme.md

-Resources for the AI-powered assistant app for Mac, [IntelliBar](https://intellibar.app/).
+Resources for the AI assistant app for Mac, [IntelliBar](https://intellibar.app/).

 How to use this repo: